jolu2111/Master_thesis/LaTeX/PLAN.md

 ## Short term plan

-1. Implement normalization of the input to see if that helps.
+1. DONE Implement normalization of the input to see if that helps.
 Look at chat GPT answer of 10.03.

 2. Fix the parameterized PINN so it is only one class - as in the GitHub code.